laura-hill/techtoyousoon/devops module/hands-on/2.docker/docker-06-compose-operations/README.md

 @app.route('/')
 def hello():
     count = get_hit_count()
     return 'Hello World!
-This is modified app.
+This is just a minor modification to the app.
 I have been seen {} times.\n'.format(count)
 ```
 -Save the file.
 And run `docker-compose up` command.